Place of Passage

 After driving for miles through dense forests, she is surprised to arrive at a stark clearing.
 Pausing, she parks her car under a human made grove of pine trees.
 She sees something defining the clearing’s edge to the west.
 What is it?

 The long horizontal passage is like a threshold between the open clearing and the dense forest beyond.
 Its muted form evokes the memory of a traditional barn in the rural landscape of Latvia.
-She passes by spaces for people to gather and camp as she takes a long stroll towards that forest edge.
-As she walks, it’s as if the normal world is being left behind.
+She passes by spaces meant for people to gather and camp as she takes a long stroll towards the forest edge.
+As she walks, it’s as if the normal world is left behind.
 When she is ready, she crosses into the threshold.
 Like a veil, it frames the forest into smaller parts.
 Seeing it like this, she feels prepared to cross over to wild nature.
-As time passes, Anna walks the length of the continuous passage.
-To the west, she sees the forest of pine trees, to the east; she sees the empty clearing; but never witnessing both at once.
+As time passes, walks the length of the continuous passage.
+To the west, she sees the forest of pine trees, to the east; she sees the empty clearing but never witnessing both at once.

 The contrast fills her with both fullness and emptiness.
 She experiences standing between the limitless sky and the thick woods.
 Her fingers touch the rough wooden logs-fallen, aged members – that know the passage of time, that embrace her in soft shadows, like a dark cocoon, rugged to the touch.
 Standing in this place of passage, she is ready.
 She steps into the breezeway connecting east and west, and crosses the threshold, into the forest.
 She is surprised to see how porous the wood is, as open and vast as the clearing, but in its unique way.